School tours/Visits to the Airport

-Uganda Civil Aviation Authority welcomes visitors to the airport.
+Uganda Civil Aviation Authority warmly welcomes visitors to Entebbe International Airport (EIA).
 Several study/educational school tours are conducted every year.
-The tours are part of UCAA’s career development for the school-going and for imparting information to the general public, about the aviation industry.
-If you are plan to tour the Airport, you may contact the UCAA Customer care desk on Tel: +256 312/414 353000 ext.
-3323, 2210,3057, 3286
+The tours are part of UCAA’s career development for the school-going and also meant to demystify the aviation industry to the general public.
+If you plan to tour the Airport, you may contact the UCAA Customer care desk on Tel: +256 312/414 353000 ext, 2210,3057, 3286 or email:

 Flight Information Display boards and Customer Care desks are conveniently located in the passenger terminal building.
 Information can be obtained from boards and screens.
 For detailed information please contact airline offices, passenger handling companies or the information desk on Tel. +256 312/414 353000 ext 3323, 2210, 3057, 3286